Skip to content

 Bindings are tagged with one of two tiers.
 The Lua API index groups namespaces by tier and each per-namespace page calls it out in the header.

-• Host — works everywhere, including headless mode (smelt --headless).
-Examples: smelt.fs, smelt.http, smelt.process, smelt.cell, smelt.tools.
+• Host: works everywhere, including headless mode (smelt --headless).
+Examples: smelt.fs, smelt.http, smelt.process, smelt.signal, smelt.events, smelt.tools.

 Slash commands